 A devoted music educator, Rie has been teaching Piano to students of all ages and levels for 13 years.
 Currently, she is a piano instructor at Macalester College and MacPhail Center for Music in Minnesota.
 Prior to that, she taught applied lessons and group piano classes at the University of Minnesota from 2013 – 2018.
-She has given masterclasses and lectures at the University of Arizona, University of North Carolina Asheville, University of Wisconsin – Stevens Point, University of Minnesota – Duluth, and Rebecca Penneys Piano Festival.
+She has taught masterclasses and guest lectures at the University of Arizona, University of North Carolina Asheville, University of Wisconsin – Stevens Point, University of Minnesota – Duluth, and Rebecca Penneys Piano Festival.
 Her private students have won prizes at regional competitions and festivals, and have been accepted into music programs at Universities in Wisconsin and Minnesota.

 Rie has been an advocate for musician’s wellness ever since she went through injuries on both of her wrists in 2011.
 As a certified Yoga instructor through Yoga Alliance with an RYT 200, she has led Yoga classes and lectures at the Rebecca Penney’s Piano Festival, Green Lake Chamber Music Camp, Saint Paul Chamber Music Institute, and Minnesota International Piano Camp.
 She presented her doctoral thesis, “Wellness for Musicians; Blueprint to Your Very Own Injury Prevention Course,” at various Music Teachers Associations in the states of Minnesota, South Dakota, and Washington.